Marbventa/matsim-berlin/src/main/java/org/matsim/run/linTimVehicleCirculation/RLTVC_Documentation.md

 <summary>addConnectingLinksToNetwork()</summary>
 <br>
 <i>scenario</i> a MATSim Scenario.<br>
 <i>umlaufVecIdsWithRoutes</i> is a Map with LinTim's line IDs as keys.
-Their values are a list of integers, positives represent MATSim VehicleIDs in the sequence in which they need to be served by the LinTim vehicle.<br>
+Their values are a list of Integers, positives represent MATSim VehicleIDs in the sequence in which they need to be served by the LinTim vehicle.<br>
 <i>conversionLineToMATSimVehicle</i> is a mapping of LinTim's line IDs and which MATSim Vehicles they represent.<br>
-<i>ptLinkCounter</i>  is a wrapper for an integer that is used to reference link IDs.<br>
+<i>ptLinkCounter</i>  is a wrapper for an Integer that is used to reference link IDs.<br>
 <br>
 <p align="justify">This function adds links to the MATSim network.
 Each trip of a LinTim vehicle is empty the function will add a link from the end TransitRouteStop of the last served TransitRoute to the following starting TransitRouteStop of the new TransitRoute.</p>
 </details>